HurricaneInteractive/Firebase-CRM/README.md

 ### Available Commands

-`yarn build-css` will compile all the scss into a .css file. \n `yarn watch-css` will watch for any scss changes and re-compile the .css file. \n `yarn dev` will start up the webpack dev server on <http://localhost:8080>. \n `yarn start` will run webpack dev server & watch for scss changes. \n `yarn prod` build the project for production.
-Uses Uglifyjs to minify the js file. \n
+* `yarn build-css` will compile all the scss into a .css file.
+* `yarn watch-css` will watch for any scss changes and re-compile the .css file.
+* `yarn dev` will start up the webpack dev server on <http://localhost:8080>.
+* `yarn start` will run webpack dev server & watch for scss changes.
+* `yarn prod` build the project for production.
+Uses Uglifyjs to minify the js file.

 * * *